sebps/elasticsetup/README.md

 - Same origin index
 A new temporary index will be firstly created and the original data will then be indexed into that temporary index.
 The original index will then be deleted and recreated with the settings and mapping provided.
 At the end of the process, the data stored into the temporary index will be indexed back into the newly created index and the temporary index will be ultimately deleted.

+- Local data file or directory
+Local data files are expected to be formatted as ndjson.
+Both file path and dir path can be passed as a data argument to the setup function.
+In case of dir path argument, all of the directory files will be parsed one by one and their records indexed.
+Local record indexation is performed through the use of the _bulk elasticsearch endpoint.
+Each batch is 1000 records big by default.

+Notes :
+- Both reindexing from existing index and local data can be performed during the same index setup.
+If so, local data indexing will be done last ( potentially overwritting any previously indexed records having overlapping id )
+- More on ndjson format at http://ndjson.org

 # License